 The State of New Jersey pays for the fringe benefits for certain employees of the Organization.
-Fringe benefits paid by the State of \$14,417,188 in 2018 have been included in the accompanying financial statements as revenues and expenses.
+Fringe benefits paid by the State of \$15,808,493 and \$14,417,188 in 2019 and 2018, respectively, have been included in the accompanying financial statements as revenues and expenses.